 and welcome to our German word of today.
-This time we will have a look at the meaning of the word:
+This time we will have a look at the meaning of:

 (der) Liebling – (pron.: leab-ling)

-Now you might say: “Yeah I know where that comes from – love!”
-And of course die Liebe and Liebling have the same origin and stem – lieb.
+Now you might say: “Wait, I know where that comes from – from Liebe… looooove!”

-Lieb can mean different things between the poles dear, nice and well-behaved.
+Lieb can mean various things but they’re all somewhere between the poles dear, nice and well-behaved.

 - Liebe Maria, heute bin ich in Berlin angekommen…

 - Dear Maria, today I arrived in Berlin…

 - Keine Angst, keine Angst!
 Der tut nichts… der ist ganz lieb.